mmishere/Wikispeedia/README.md

 - `util` subfolder contains our utility functions (data parser)
 - `tests` subfolder contains our unit tests
 - `graph.h/.cpp` contains our implementation of the graph datastructure using an adjacency list
-- `bfs.h/.cpp` contains out implementation of our breadth first search
+- `bfs.h/.cpp` contains out implementation of a breadth first search and naive betweenness centrailty algorithm
 - `strongly_connected.h/.cpp` contains our algorithm to check whether or not the graph is strongly connected

 ## Data